 If rash or allergic reaction occurs, stop using immediately and contact your care team.

 It is important that you keep the infected ear(s) clean and dry.
 When bathing, try not to get the infected ear(s) wet.
 Do not go swimming unless your care team has told you otherwise.

-To prevent the spread of infection, do not share ear products, towels, and washcloths.
+To prevent the spread of infection, do not share ear products, towels, and washcloths with other people.

 Where should I keep my medication?

 Keep out of the reach of children and pets.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Do not freeze.
 Protect from light.
 Get rid of any unused medication after the expiration date.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.